SongZhao/JS-notes/JS syntax.md

 Number(undefined) //NaN
 Number(null) // 0
 ```
-Note: another way to get the number value of a string is use the function parseInt().
+Note: another way to get the number value of a string is using the function parseInt().

 ##### String(): this function can convert any value to string. it's basiclly the same as calling the function toString().
 ```